synthintai/nn/README.md

 ## TODO

+* Complete the CNN layer implementation
 * Add nn_load_model_memory for embedded use
 * Change pooling action to layer type that can be added to the model
-* Change conv2d action to layer type that can be added to the model
-* Add stride and padding parms to conv2d
+* Add padding parms to conv2d
 * If using padding: feature_map_size = (N-F+2*P)/(S+1) <--the 2P is the padding
-* Add dropout layer
+* Add dropout layer type
-* How to handle back prop for pooling layer?
+* Handle back prop for pooling layer
-* Number of kernels/filters dictates the number of output channels of a CNN layer
 * Add auto-prune feature (to include cyclic training / pruning to achieve a desired minimum accuracy)
-* Support CNN layer types in add_layer(), forward_propagate(), and nn_train().
 * Add RNN feature
 * Implement softmax layer
 * Run cppcheck and fix all errors and warnings from static analysis